gagle/node-properties/README.md

 The line separator could also be `\r\n`.
 Line separators are only used to split the comment, that is, if you're on Linux and write a comment `line1\r\nline2`, a `\n` will be used to write these lines.

-Please, note that the ECMAScript specification does not guarantee the order of the object properties, so the module cannot guaranteee that the properties will be stored with the same order.
-This modules guarantees that if sections are enabled, the global properties will be written before the sections to avoid possible errors.
+Please, note that the ECMAScript specification does not guarantee the order of the object properties, so this module cannot guarantee that the properties will be stored with the same order.
+This module guarantees that if sections are enabled, the global properties (properties that doesn't belong to any section) will be written before the sections to avoid possible errors.

 > ECMA-262 does not specify enumeration order.
 The de facto standard is to match insertion order, which V8 also does, but with one exception:
 > V8 gives no guarantees on the enumeration order for array indices (i.e., a property name that can be parsed as a 32-bit unsigned integer).